 Configure User Certificate Autoenrollment

-You can use this procedure to automatically enroll user certificates to members of the Domain Users group in Active Directory Domain Services (AD DS).
+You can use this procedure to automatically enroll, or autoenroll, user certificates to members of the Domain Users group in Active Directory Domain Services (AD DS).

 Membership in both the Enterprise Admins and the root domain's Domain Admins group is the minimum required to complete this procedure.

 To configure user certificate autoenrollment

 On the computer where AD DS is installed, click Start, click Run, type mmc, and then click OK.
 The Microsoft Management Console (MMC) opens.

 In the MMC, on the File menu, click Add/Remove Snap-in.
 The Add or Remove Snap-ins dialog box opens.

 In Available snap-ins, scroll down to and double-click Group Policy Management Editor.
 The Group Policy Wizard opens.